-8-5(n) Off-Street Parking (See Article 16 for
+8-5(n) Off-Street Parking (See Article 16 for additional parking regulations.)

 Places of Religious Assembly - One (1) space for each five (5) seats in the main auditorium, with a minimum of five (5) spaces.

 Dwelling Units - One (1) space per dwelling unit.